aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/_index.md

 h2: Online Base64 Encoders
 ---

 Online <a href="https://products.aspose.app/svg/{{lang}}/encoding" target="_blank">Base64 Encoders</a> convert the content of SVG documents or image files to its equivalent string representation that is encoded with base-64 digits.
 They also provide examples for for data URI, JSON, XML, and others.
 Encoding tools help you avoid various data encoding issues that make website content or email messages unreadable.
 Base64 Encoders are secure, easy to use and completely free.
 They work in any browser and on any operating system.
+Convert Image to Base64 for free just now!

 {{<section installing>}}
 ---